phoenixits/facebook/README.md

 # facebook
 Python facebook script to post updates from server.

-Things you need to run this script:
+Things you need to do before running this script:

-                facebook-sdk lib

-                Access Token from Facebook. # https://developers.facebook.com/tools/explorer/
+                Get Access Token from Facebook. # https://developers.facebook.com/tools/explorer/

                  pip install facebook-sdk